myfreeer/ABPlayerHTML5-bilibili-ver/README.md

 Please use `npm install` to install the needed libraries and then use `grunt` to compile the project.

-### Mobile

-ABPlayerHTML5 is designed to work with mobile devices allowing swipe gestures and enhanced space allocation.
-However please note that when using in iOS versions for iPhone & iPod, embedded playback is not supported so there will be no comments displayed as the video is played in the system's player.

-For iPad and OS X, Safari allows inline videos so there should be no problem.

 ## CommentCoreLibrary

 ABPlayerHTML5 employs a compiled version of CommentCoreLibrary.
 If you are only